xiehongsen/bootstrap_GMM/README.md

 *.svg
 ```

+with PNG output at 1200 dpi.

 ## Notes

+- GMM fitting is performed in log10(age) space.
+- The number of Gaussian components is selected independently for each bootstrap replicate using BIC.
-The bootstrap procedure resamples observed ages with replacement.
+- Bootstrap resampling is performed on the observed ages with replacement.

-Individual analytical age uncertainties are not propagated in the current implementation.
+- Analytical age uncertainties are not propagated.

-The 95% range reported for each stable peak therefore represents variation in the fitted peak position among bootstrap resamples rather than analytical uncertainty on individual ages.

-Stable GMM components represent statistically recurrent features of the age distribution.
-Geological interpretation of these components should be based on independent geological and geochronological constraints.
+- The number of stable peaks is not fixed in advance.
+- Only peaks reaching the minimum bootstrap-support threshold are retained.
+- Parallel calculations use independent processes with one BLAS/OpenMP thread per worker.

 ## References